 Because of the hot temperatures you’ll likely experience when hiking in Hawaii, you’ll want to think about it in terms of what to wear hiking in hot weather or what to wear hiking in summer.

 The packing list for hiking

-Here’s the quick list, at minimum, for what to wear on most hikes in Hawaii (and most hikes in general) that would be best or most ideal to put on your Hawaii packing list!
+Here’s the quick list, at minimum, for what to wear on most hikes in Hawaii (and most hikes in general) that would be best or most ideal to put on your list of what to pack for Hawaii!

 - Outdoor shorts like these

 - SHOES (not flip flops), preferably shoes with traction

 - Breathable socks

 And a few more things to wear when hiking, maybe: